 10. Sydney Observatory

 This historic building (a tad eerie) can be found in the parklands at The Rocks and offers great views of the city.
-Take a free tour of the observatory and learn not only about southern hemisphere astrology, but also Sydney’s rich history.
+Take a free tour of Sydney Observatory and learn not only about southern hemisphere astrology, but also Sydney’s rich history.

 11. Ferry / Snorkel at Manly Beach

 Locals boast about northern Sydney's Beaches.
 Manly Beach is beautiful and is accessible by ferry from Circular Quay.
 A return ferry ticket will cost you no more than $15 and the journey takes approx 30 minutes.
-You will find shops, bars, cafes and restaurants lining the beach.
+You will find shops, bars, cafes and restaurants lining the beach and Manly Beach Hire rent our snorkels and flippers.

 12. Paddy’s Markets